patrickarlt/notes-app/READMD.md

 * Few additional dependencies.
 Just RxJS which is already needed for most Angular 2 tasks like event handing and http requests.
 Many other app architectures involve additional dependencies on Redux and/or Immutable.js which feels like lots of bloat and additional APIs to learn.
 * Stores become a single point of truth for the application.
 All data flows down from Stores into components.
 Stores also act as a caching layer for holding data in memory so we can reduce the number of requests we have to make.
-* We can easily split functionality up between different stores such as, `ApplicationInfoStore`, `OAuthStore`, `ApplicationServicesStore`.
-Each of these can have their own corresponding backend service.
+* Functionality can easily be split up amoung many stores.
+For example I have both a `NotesStore` and a `SearchResultsStore` that handle different parts of the UI that the component combines into the proper display.

 ## Learning Angular 2.0